join-monster/join-monster/docs/pros-cons.md

 ## Benefits

-[Join Monster](https://github.com/stems/join-monster) generates the SQL dynamically.
-The SQL queries will **adapt** not only with the varying complexities of queries, but also changes in the schema.
-No back-and-forth from web server to database.
-No need to get convert the raw result to the nested structure.
-Lots of benefits for a little bit of configuration.
+Using [Join Monster](https://github.com/stems/join-monster) provides the following benefits.

 - **Batching** - Fetch all the data in a single database query.
+Cut down on network latency.
 - **Efficient** - No over-fetching.
+Don't waste your server's memory.
-- **Maintainability** - SQL is automatically generated.
+- **Maintainability** - SQL is automatically generated and *adaptive*.
 No need to rewrite queries when the schema changes.
-- **Abstracted** - Automatically build the nested object structure.
 - **Unobtrusive** - Coexists with your custom resolve functions and existing schemas.
 Use it on the whole tree or only in parts.
+Retain the power and expressiveness in defining your schema.
+- **Declarative** - Simply define the *data requirements* of the GraphQL fields on the SQL columns.
 - **GraphQL becomes the ORM** - Mixing and matching sucks.
 With only a few additions of metadata, the GraphQL schema *becomes* the mapping relation.

+It solved a real performance bottleneck due to network latency for us.
+We consider it a good prototyping tool because changing the schema is very easy to do.
+Only a few properties on the schema need to change in order to update the generated SQL.
+The developer is freed from the burden of manually translating queries to connect the two representations of the data — the GraphQL schema and the SQL schema.

 ## Limitations

 There are some constraints on how your data model looks.
 We need to be able to make some assumptions in order to sensibly translate queries from a hierarchical structure to a relational one.
 Not all schemas will be able to allow [Join Monster](https://github.com/stems/join-monster) to handle all the data fetching, perhaps not in whole but in part.

-We try to produce ANSI-compliant SQL.
-We currently do not specialize for any particular dialects.
-Hence, it won't always produce be the optimal way to query on every SQL database.
+It is not tested at high scale.
+Again, it is a prototyping tool at this point in time.

 Because you aren't writing the queries yourself, you lose some freedom to do some performance tuning.
 [Join Monster](https://github.com/stems/join-monster), however, remains transparent about what SQL it actually produces - an important capability for judiciously choosing database indexes.
-You can `console.log` it or run your Node.js process with the environment variable `DEBUG=join-monster` for some useful diagnostic information.
+The developer is still responsible for making the generated queries optimized by creating the right indexes for better query plans.
+You can `console.log` the SQL queries or run your Node.js process with the environment variable `DEBUG=join-monster` for some useful diagnostic information.
 Furthermore, you can use our [custom version of GraphiQL](https://github.com/acarl005/graphsiql) used in [the demo](https://join-monster.herokuapp.com/graphql?query=%7B%20users%20%7B%20%0A%20%20id%2C%20fullName%2C%20email%0A%20%20posts%20%7B%20id%2C%20body%20%7D%0A%7D%7D) to visualize the SQL.

 ![graphsiql](img/graphsiql.png)

-## Alternatives

-### GraphpostgresQL

-What if you executed GraphQL on the database directly?
-(GraphpostgresQL)[https://github.com/solidsnack/GraphpostgresQL] is a proof-of-concept that compiles a GraphQL-like language to SQL using PL/PGSQL.
-It is not fully compliant with the GraphQL spec.

-### PostGraphQL

-One way to not worry about how your API fetches data from the database is to not create a custom API in the first place.
-If you're using PostgreSQL, the entire API, with authentication, can be generated via reflection using [PostGraphQL](https://github.com/calebmer/postgraphql).
-Some of us may want a more conservative solution, one that doesn't create your entire API for you.

-### DataLoader
+## Why Not Use Data Loader?

 [DataLoader](https://github.com/facebook/dataloader) is Facebook's own solution for batch requests.
 It also caches individual entities.
 It's a simple and general tool for data fetching.